 Christopher C. Odom

 Jesslyn Parrish’s academic background includes cultural anthropology and applied linguistics with research projects focusing on the Deaf community and Sign Language acquisition.
-Since starting in T&T, she has begun work in Augmented Reality (AR), interactive and transmedia storytelling, and programming.
-She is working on a variety of research projects, including a study measuring the effectiveness of digital immersion in preparing students for studying abroad and the creation of an AR fantasy game.
-Jesslyn is a Graduate Research Associate working in the Center for Humanities in Digital Research (CHDR) and is currently serving as the Text and Technology Student Organization (TTSO) President for 2019-2020.
-Website: https://jesslynparrish.home.blog/
+Since starting in T&T, she has begun researching immersive experiences and blending humanities and programming.
+Her research focuses on digital immersion and technical communication used for informal learning experiences.
+Jesslyn has interned with Orlando Science Center and recently participated in a grant with Orlando Museum of Art to create an interactive timeline to be incorporated with student visits.
+Jesslyn is a Graduate Research Associate working in the Center for Humanities in Digital Research (CHDR) and is a HASTAC Scholar.
+Website: https://jesslynparrish.github.io

 Michael received his B.S in Information Technology with a minor in Digital Media from the University of Central Florida.
 After graduation, he started working for the University of Central Florida.
 During his time with the university, Michael continued his education completing an M.S. degree in Digital Forensics.
 His area of focus is on technology and its uses to improve efficiency in modern society.
 Currently Michael mentors groups of undergraduate Computer Science students.
 His recent publications include Redesigning the research design: Accelerating the pace of research through technology innovation (SeGAH 2016) and a workshop and presentation at HASTAC 2017.